 A. We rehearse every school day for one 40-minute period during "third period."
 We have no conflicts with before or after school clubs or sports.
 In fact, many of the members of New Trier's jazz ensembles are very successful members of the school's sports teams, or afterschool activities.

-Q 24.
-If my child decides not to take Freshman Jazz Ensemble, but decides he wants to take jazz in his sophomore year, will he or she be able to get in and will he be with the sophomore band or will he have to take it with the Freshman Jazz Ensemble?
+Q 15.
+If my child decides not to take Freshman Jazz Ensemble, but decides to take jazz in sophomore year, will he or she be able to get in?

-A. If a student improves and is equal in talent to his/her Freshman jazz peers who were in Freshman Jazz Ensemble, they could be in the sophomore jazz ensemble (Concert Jazz Ensemble) when they become a sophomore.
-This is less likely if the student plays drums or guitar since we regularly have too many of those instruments who enroll in each year's Freshman Jazz Ensemble.
-It will be much less of a problem for a trumpet or trombone player to join as a Sophomore.
+A. If a student improves and is equal in ability to his/her Freshman jazz peers who were in Freshman Jazz Ensemble, they could be in the sophomore jazz ensemble (Concert Jazz Ensemble) when they become a sophomore.

 The short answer is... it is far better to start out in the jazz program as a Freshman than to join later since we learn a LOT of very important basic skills in Freshman Jazz Ensemble that can't be learned outside of class.